-Uniting and empowering
+Uniting and empowering women

 Diaconia mobilised the women to come together in women’s community groups.
 Project staff trained the women in new agro-ecological techniques (sustainable and environmentally friendly ways of farming).
 They also taught them how to add value to their produce by making fruit pulps, sweets, cakes and bread.
 They helped the women set up community businesses together, such as bakeries.
 They also organised exchange visits between different communities so the women could learn from one another’s successes and failures.

 Diaconia staff gave the women thorough training in business management, production and marketing.
 They helped the women access the markets where they could sell their products most profitably, including agro-ecological fairs.
 They also helped link the women to two government policies: the Food Acquisition Programme and the National School Feeding Programme.
 Through these programmes, the government purchases food from family farms for use in state-run hospitals, care homes and schools.

 Through the training, Diaconia helped the women learn more about their rights and encouraged them to get involved in public decision-making.
 Women began joining local community associations and workers’ unions, often taking leadership positions.
 In many cases, this improved the organisations’ performance.

 The project has seen a remarkable improvement in women’s empowerment.
 Their income has increased significantly, and some families have been able to buy items such as fridges and motorbikes.
 A few have been able to pay for their children to access higher education.